 At Fleming & Curti, we have experienced digital acceleration in the following areas:

 - Talk.
 Our app-based phone system (8×8) works on desk phones, computers, and cell phones.
-We can make calls from anywhere as if we are at our desks, and it has built-in video conferencing and texting.
+We can make calls from anywhere as if we are at our desks.
+We now have built-in video conferencing and texting.

 - Meetings.
 We mostly Zoom because that seems to be what most people know.
 But we also have GotoMeeting and can use other services if a client wishes.